taras711/Lyrae/docs/documentation.md

 ### 📝 Documentation Blocks:
 > * @module config
-> * @description Configuration settings for the NebulaLangProject.
+> * @description Configuration settings for the LyraeLangProject.

 ---